ernest-emmanuel-utibe/ernest-emmanuel-utibe/README.md

 ## Glad to have you here! 🧍

-I’m a Cloud DevOps Engineer and Software Engineer with Java and Springboot stack.
+I’m a Cloud DevOps Engineer and Software Engineer with Java and Springboot.
 Being a DevOps and backend developer allows me to not only develop cutting-edge backend applications but also to deploy them and manage the servers in the cloud and on-site.

 I love designing light yet powerful systems, distributed yet synchronized and beautiful yet effective.